 The first thing you should know is that responsive web design does not mean better performance.
 Although it is necessary to incorporate elements of responsiveness into your web design, keep in mind that it has no impact on speed.
 Therefore, you will need to optimize your site for mobile beyond a simple responsive theme and make sure it is fast if you want to engage and convert your mobile visitors.

-Once this point has been cleared, we’ll go through the rest of your previous questions and show you five easy tricks to make your WordPress site faster on mobile.
+Once this point has been cleared, we’ll go through the rest of your previous questions and show you five easy ways to make your WordPress site faster on mobile.

 1. Strip out any unnecessary content